 The variation to the original Manchester tart recipe of adding bananas is commonly done so in Manchester….love it!!

-Love to hear what your school dinner favourites were?
-Let’s get them replicated!!
+Love to hear what other school dinner favourites you may have?

-*Gluten free checks needed on this product in case of ingredient change or ‘may contain’ warnings on the pack.
+*Gluten free checks needed on this product in case of ingredient change or ‘may contain’ or ‘not suitable’ warnings on the pack.